Haze near Mexico City photographed from the NSF/NCAR C-130 aircraft in spring, 2006.

 Scientists have been studying tiny particles in the air called aerosols.
 Aerosols can affect our climate, the amount of clouds in the sky, and the amount of rain that falls from clouds.
 Aerosols can also make people sick with illnesses like asthma.

 Until recently, scientists didn't know what happens to the particles in the atmosphere, but now they understand that they form something like a "particle soup."
 As they learn more about the chemicals in this "soup" the scientists will be able to better predict how climate will change and what is happening with air quality.

 You might also be interested in:

-A cloud is composed of tiny water droplets or ice crystals that are suspended in the air.
-A series of processes have to happen in order for these water droplets or ice crystals to form into clouds in the...more
+A cloud is composed of tiny water droplets or ice crystals.
+A series of things have to happen in order for these water droplets or ice crystals to form into clouds in the atmosphere, and different types...more

 Raindrops form when tiny water droplets collide together in clouds to form bigger ones.
 When they get too heavy, rain falls out of the clouds.
 Rain is more than 5mm in diameter.
 The types of clouds that...more

 Have you ever had a fire in your fireplace?
 Burning logs leaves a black powdery material behind called soot.
 Soot is also made when we burn coal, gas or oil for energy.
 Humans have been burning these...more

 Scientists have learned that Mount Hood, Oregon's tallest mountain, has erupted in the past due to the mixing of two different types of magma.
 Adam Kent, a geologist at Oregon State University, says this...more

 The Earth's mantle is a rocky, solid shell that is between the Earth's crust and the outer core.
 The mantle is made up of many different reservoirs that have different chemical compositions.
 Scientists...more